eccelerators/SimStm/README.md

 ### Visual Studio Code

-Open Visual Studio Code.
+- Open Visual Studio Code.
-Go to the Extensions Marketplace.
+- Go to the Extensions Marketplace.
-Search for "SimStm" and install the plugin.
+- Search for "SimStm" and install the plugin.
-Create or open a ".stm" test script file.
+- Create or open a ".stm" test script file.
-Enjoy the IDE support provided by the plugin.
+- Leverage the plugin's IDE features to enhance your testing workflow.

 ### Eclipse

-Navigate to the eccelerators.com.
+- Navigate to the eccelerators.com.
-Download the "SimStm" Eclipse plugin.
+- Download the "SimStm" Eclipse plugin.
-Unpack it to a local folder
+- Unpack it to a local folder
-Open Eclipse and navigate via menu to "Help" , "Install new Software..."
+- Open Eclipse and navigate via menu to "Help" , "Install new Software..."
-Press the "Add" button
+- Press the "Add" button
-Choose "Local", enter SimStm as plugin name
+- Choose "Local", enter SimStm as plugin name
-Browse to the folder you have unpacked as location Press "Install" button
+- Browse to the folder you have unpacked as location
+- Press "Install" button
-Create or open a ".stm" test script file within a project.
+- Create or open a ".stm" test script file within a project.
-Leverage the plugin's IDE features to enhance your testing workflow.
+- Leverage the plugin's IDE features to enhance your testing workflow.

 ## Overview and integration into user testbench

+The following picture shows how the tb_simstm module is integrated into the user testbench.
+The tb_simstm module shall not be changed by the user.
+The signals and interrupts the user wants to control the DUT or the Mocks shall be defined in tb_signals_pkg.
+The busses the user wants to connect to the DUT or the Mocks shall be defined in tb_bus_pkg and eventually a new bus type package if the prdifined busses aren't sufficient.
+All other packages shall not be changed.

 ![simstm-overview](https://github.com/eccelerators/simstm/assets/124497409/1f15e6b8-1587-4bd7-96a7-8ad51ebe7d05)

+## Contributions and bugs

+Eccelerators accepts github pull requests, github issues or an email to trigger a bug fix.
+Reported issues with samples cut down to reproduce a bug are highly appreciated.
+In case of email please send it to support@eccelerators.com.

+Eccelerators may accept pull requests for small improvements.

 ## SimStm language instructions

+### General

-SimStm instructions follow the rule one line is one instruction.
+In SimStm instructions a line is a instruction, except empty lines or comment only lines.
 Subroutine labels are considered as instruction in this manner too.

+The colon postfix of a subroutine label must end with a colon.
+No space is allowed between the label ID and the colon.
-The colon postfix and dollar sign object content reference prefix are not allowed have a space between them and the object name.
+A dollar sign as prefix is used to reference to object content e.g. variables.
+No space is allowed between the dollar sign and referenced object ID.
 Otherwise the SimStm language is not white space sensitive.

 The SimStm language is case sensitive.

-All constant, variable or labels ID are global within a SimStm project.
+All constant, variable or label ID are global within a SimStm project.
 The IDs must be unique.

 There are no subroutine parameters or local variables.
 Values must be passed by unique global objects.
 This is an accommodation to having a simple SimStm interpreter and develops its own charm when using and debugging it.

+The subroutine with the label Main is the entry point into the SimStm code for the simulator.

+### Comments

+${\color{green}\texttt{-- this is a full line comment}}$

+${\color{purple}\texttt{const} \space \color{black}\texttt{aconst 0x03} \color{green}\texttt{-- this is an appended line comment}}$

+Comments in a line start wit two hyphens.

+There are only line comments but no block comments.

 ### Includes, language objects and declarations